Our process

 Editorial standards

 UnityLife is an independent Canadian wellness publisher.
-We earn your trust by being transparent about where our information comes from and how we decide what to publish.
+We earn your trust by being honest about what we are — and what we are not.

 Who writes UnityLife